JetBrains/kotlin-web-site/docs/topics/ksp/ksp-quickstart.md

 ## Make IDE aware of generated code

 By default, IntelliJ IDEA or other IDEs don't know about the generated code.
 So they will mark references to generated symbols unresolvable.
-To make, for example, IntelliJ IDEA be able to reason about the generated symbols, mark the following paths as generated source roots:
+To make an IDE be able to reason about the generated symbols, mark the following paths as generated source roots:

 ```text